ppy/osu-wiki/news/2023/2023-01-25-new-featured-artist-winterhorde.md

 [**WINTERHORDE**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/337) has even more songs for you to smash your keyboard along to.
 Pick whichever suits your fancy and design your own finger-demolishing canvas of chaos (also known as a beatmap).

 Our next Featured Artist might be a day late for... undisclosed reasons.
-Keep an eye on the [@osugame Twitter](https://twitter.com/osugame) for when it drops, and maybe watch this weekend's [MWC7K](/wiki/Tournaments/MWC/2023_7K) for... similar undisclosed reasons.
+Keep an eye on the [@osugame Twitter](https://twitter.com/osugame) for when it drops, and maybe watch this weekend's [MWC 7K](/wiki/Tournaments/MWC/2023_7K) for... similar undisclosed reasons.

 Stay tuned.